A group of Seniors in a SafeBoomer online safety workshop

 Training AI On Your Personal Data

-iPHONE USERS / SAFARI BROWSER SETTINGS & PRIVACY
+iPHONE USERS / SAFARI BROWSER SETTINGS & PRIVACY:

 iPhone settings are a more consistent between versions and software updates, since all iPhones are made by one company – Apple.
 However, newer iPhone versions have added Artificial Intelligence applications that do not exist on older models.
-To Turn OFF Artificial Intelligence and other Tracking settings follow these steps:
+Unfortunately, in device iOS 15 and newer, there is not a universal button to stop Siri from “learning from your usage of the apps” overall, so you’ll need to repeat the below steps of this process for EVERY APP you would like to exclude from Siri personalization.

 SETTINGS: